 – Coffee may fight depression: NIH and AARP found that those who drink four cups of coffee a day were ten percent less likely to be depressed.

-– Coffee may protect against suicide: Harvard found that drinking two to four cups of coffee per day reduces the risk of suicide by fifty percent!
+– Drinking coffee may protect against suicide: Harvard found that two to four cups of coffee per day reduce the risk of suicide by fifty percent!

 – Coffee may be good for your liver: Those who drink a lot of alcohol are twenty percent less likely to develop alcoholic cirrhosis if they also drink one cup of coffee per day.